Ice Cream CODAS

 Get the scoop on Portland’s last dips.

-BY ANGELA SANDERS
+STORY BY ANGELA SANDERS

 To understand how deeply the soda fountain is woven into American culture, think of Lana Turner sipping a Coke at Schwab’s Pharmacy or the kids from Archie comic books gathering over ice cream sodas.
 For decades, everyone from flappers to GIs to Eisenhower-era housewives stopped at the drugstore for coffee or a malted.